barjuandavis/VapingSA/README.md

-# Vaping: A Sentiment Analysis of Vaping from Twitter and New York Times
+# Vaping: A Sentiment Analysis towards Vaping from Twitter and New York Times

 ### Introduction